gh-unit/gh-unit/README.md

 If you are wondering, the `RunTests.sh` script will only run the tests if the env variable GHUNIT_CLI is set.
 This is why this phase is ignored when running the test GUI.
 This is how we use a single Test target for both the GUI and command line testing.

+This may seem strange that we run via xcodebuild with a RunScript phase in order to work on the command line, but otherwise we may not have the environment settings or other XCode specific configuration right.

 Example Makefiles: